usepolvo/usepolvo-docs/src/guide/core-concepts/webhooks.md

 ## Testing Webhooks

-usepolvo provides tools to help you test your webhook handling:
+polvo provides tools to help you test your webhook handling:

 ```python
 from usepolvo.stripe import StripeWeb